aklivity/zilla-docs/src/reference/config/bindings/binding-asyncapi.md

 #### when[].api-id

-> `object`
+> `string`

-AsyncAPI ApiId that matches from `asyncapi` binding MQTT stream.
+AsyncAPI spec identifier that matches from `asyncapi` binding MQTT stream.

 #### when[].operation-id

-> `object`
+> `string`

-AsyncAPI operation-id that can be mapped between AsyncAPI MQTT and AsyncAPI Kafka spec
+AsyncAPI OperationId that can be mapped between AsyncAPI MQTT and AsyncAPI Kafka spec

 ### routes[].exit\*